What to Expect from Us

 Friend or family member

 A service lead by a friend or family member can be personal and relaxed.
 Whilst people choosing to do this usually have public speaking experience, it certainly isn’t essential.
-Leading a service as a family member or friend can be both rewarding and challenging, however Faye and Nikki provide support, tips and ideas for anyone thinking about delivering a service themselves.
+Leading a service as a family member or friend can be both rewarding and challenging, however Nikki will provide support, tips and ideas for anyone thinking about delivering a service themselves.

-Place can hold meaning
+Place holds meaning